2ndQuadrant/pglogical/docs/README.md

 relationships for each.
 There is no way to configure replication for all databases in a PostgreSQL install at once.

-### PRIMARY KEY or REPLICA IDENTITY required
+### PRIMARY KEY required

-`UPDATE`s and `DELETE`s cannot be replicated for tables that lack a `PRIMARY KEY` or other valid replica identity such as a `UNIQUE` constraint.
+`UPDATE`s and `DELETE`s cannot be replicated for tables that lack a `PRIMARY KEY`.
 Replication has no way to find the tuple that should be updated/deleted since there is no unique identifier.

-See http://www.postgresql.org/docs/current/static/sql-altertable.html#SQL-CREATETABLE-REPLICA-IDENTITY for details on replica identity.

 ### Only one unique index/constraint/PK